 Automated data retrieval lowers the risk of errors from cutting and pasting information between systems.

-FCSAmerica is producing anywhere from 50,000 to 300,000 compliance documents per year through ActiveDocs Opus with no human intervention.
-The four people previously assigned to document production and quality control have been re-assigned to more value-producing tasks, which was one of the goals when FCSAmerica implemented ActiveDocs Opus.
+FCSAmerica is producing anywhere from 50,000 to 300,000 compliance documents per year through ActiveDocs with no human intervention.
+The four people previously assigned to document production and quality control have been re-assigned to more value-producing tasks, which was one of the goals when FCSAmerica implemented ActiveDocs.

 “We're doing more business with the same number of people,” Carlsen said.
 “We needed speed, volume and the flexibility to modify document creation processes to comply with regulations.
-We get all of that from ActiveDocs Opus.”
+We get all of that from ActiveDocs.”